“Judy Garland, growing up, gives the finest performance of her career.” – Uncredited review of Love Finds Andy Hardy, 1938

 July 30, 1938: It’s reported that a fan-filmed part of Judy’s recent appearance on stage in Columbus, Ohio.
 According to the article, Russell Leach shot 16mm film, without sound because he “couldn’t get his sound equipment into the theater.”
 It’s unknown what became of this film, which is a shame because it would be the earliest footage of Judy on stage.

 Also included above is a review of Love Finds Andy Hardy plus a publicity photo of Judy with her pet lovebirds that Clark Gable allegedly gave her.

-Also on July 30, 1939: Even though The Wizard of Oz had not yet premiered, MGM was already promoting Judy’s follow-up film, Babes In Arms which would not premiere until September.
+Also on July 30, 1939: The Wizard of Oz had not yet premiered, but MGM was already promoting Judy’s follow-up film, Babes In Arms, which would not premiere until September.
 Also shown above is a blurb about an Arizona fan who made his own perfume for Judy and also made his own chest of silver as a case for it with silver that he mined from his own property.
 You can’t make this stuff up!
 Or can you?

 July 30, 1940: Judy posed for this costume test for Little Nellie Kelly.
 The costume is worn by Judy in the policeman’s ball sequence or as this photo shows, the “Waldorf Ball” scenes.

 July 30, 1941: Filming continued on Babes on Broadway, specifically more scenes shot on the “Interior Penny’s Office” and on the “Interior Stone’s Office” set.
 Time called: 9:00 a.m.; lunch: 12:50 – 1:50 p.m.; time dismissed: 5:55 p.m.

 July 30, 1943: Judy made the “Who’s Who” list for the first time.
 Plus here is a review of Presenting Lily Mars in which the critic enjoyed the film but, like most of us, wanted more Garland songs!